CivicActions/accessibility/_posts/2021-03-12-automated-accessibility-testing-leveraging-github-actions-and-pa11y-ci-with-axe.md

 We launched the [CivicActions Accessibility](https://accessibility.civicactions.com/) practice area and its accompanying website in January 2021.

-Our intent is for the practice area to be an open project and community for CivicActions team members and the broader digital government service industry, including clients, partners, government contractors, and generally anyone who wants to improve accessibility on the web.
+Our intent is for the practice area to be an open project and community for CivicActions team members, and the broader digital government service industry, including clients, partners, government contractors, and generally anyone who wants to improve accessibility on the web.

 ## Practicing what we preach
 We realized early on that if we were going to be truly inclusive with our work and provide accessibility resources to the broader community, we should strive to make the website as accessible as possible.